Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 </p>
 </td>
         <td>
             Sent whenever a client tries to join a game room.
-Payload contains a string representing the id of the room.
+The payload contains a string representing the id of the room.
         </td>
     </tr>